cutlas62/sorting-algorithms/README.md

 At the end of the list we have bubble, insertion, cocktail shaker (double insertion), selection and gnome sorts.
 These are usually the easiest to implement but the least efficient as well.

-For a small number of inputs, the performance difference between O(n lg(n)) and O(n^2) may not look too big as in the image below.
+For a small number of inputs, the performance difference between O(nlg(n)) and O(n^2) may not look too big as in the image below.
 For an input array of 250 elements, the difference between the best and the worst algorithms is only around 200 microseconds.

 <img src="./figures/all_low_n.svg">